logo

 Fact:

-When a large number of people are vaccinated, the chances of outbreaks go down, making the whole community safer.
+• When many people are vaccinatedherd immunity decreases the chances of outbreaks, making the whole community safer.
 By vaccinating your baby, you not only protect them but also help protect others around you.

 Addressing Concerns and Promoting Vaccination for Babies in India